vapor/docs/4.0/docs/authentication.md

 ## Authenticatable

 To use the Authentication API, you first need a user type that conforms to `Authenticatable`.
-This can be a `struct`, `class`, or even a Fluent model.
+This can be a `struct`, `class`, or even a Fluent `Model`.
 The following examples assume this simple `User` struct that has one property: `name`.

 ```swift
 import Vapor